Consistent Approval-Based Multi-Winner Rules: Conclusions

 \section{Conclusions}

 In this paper we analyzed a variety of different rules which all satisfy four common properties: symmetry, consistency, continuity, and weak efficiency.
 We identified the class of rules that is uniquely defined by these four properties: ABC counting rules.
 The intuitive relevance of these four axioms is quite different: we believe that if symmetry is accepted as a prerequisite for a sensible voting rule, consistency is the essential axiom for the characterization of ABC counting rules.
 It can be expected that weak efficiency only guarantees that the score of a fixed voter is non-decreasing if more approved candidates are in the committee.
 It is a plausible assumption that voters desire to have approved candidates in the committee and hence weak efficiency only rules out pathological examples of multi-winner rules.
 The role of continuity is also a technical one.
-We conjecture that the role of continuity in our characterization is the same as the role of continuity in (single-winner) positional scoring rules, i.e., removing continuity also allows for ABC counting rules that use other ABC counting rules to break ties.
+We conjecture that the role of continuity in our characterization is the same as the role of continuity in (single-winner) scoring rules, i.e., removing continuity also allows for ABC counting rules that use other ABC counting rules to break ties between committees with the same score (we mention such a rule in Section~\ref{sec:disdiv}).
 These arguments support our claim that ABC counting rules capture essentially the class of consistent approval-based multi-winner rules.
 A formal characterization of ABC ranking rules that satisfy symmetry and consistency would be desirable to substantiate this claim and to further shed light on consistent rules.